bornfight/README/README.md

 The repo is split out into different sections, each one has a summary of what's inside to make it easy to browse.

+If you are here because you are a new member of the team, we highly encourage you to look around and find ONE thing to add, edit or point out.
+It can be fixing a typo, adding an issue like "explain this in more detail please", or make a PR adding some relevant content where you see you could contribute.
+Small collaborations, distributed on a large number of people, can make this repo better for all of us!

 <!-- prettier-ignore-start -->
 <!-- start_toc -->
 | Section |  |